Rejection is an important part of being an artist – or any creative field actually.

 So be brave.
 And be resilient.

-Are you looking to move beyond NO and into YES?
-Join my mailing for free tools to help you get where you want to go.
+Join my mailing list for free resources to help you get where you want to go.